What is Issues Management in Public Relations?

 - Crisis

-- Dormant.
+- Dormant

-What external groups cause the issues?
+What external groups can cause issues?

-Any issues facing organisations are due to:
+Any issues facing organisations are usually due to:

 - Government, bureaucrats and elected officials who, unsurprisingly, are instigators of most issues, as they’re most likely to be responsible for changes in legislation and policies.